-While it’s unlikely that someone will want to write a sitcom based on the time you got hacked, if there is a security breach at a company that has your personal data, there are immediate steps you can take to lessen the inconvenience and avoid any tap-lesson-related pain.
+While it’s unlikely that someone will want to write a TV show based on realistic hacking scenarios, if there is a security breach at a company that has your personal data, there are immediate steps you can take to lessen the inconvenience and avoid any tap-lesson-related pain.

-Time matters: the sooner you make moves, the better.
-Here are rules to follow once you receive an alert about a data breach (unlike in the case of Fake and Real Monica, getting drunk with the person who stole your identity is not on this list).
+Time matters: The sooner you make moves, the better.
+Here are tips to follow once you receive an alert about a data breach.
+(And no, the first step isn’t—as it was in case of Fake and Real Monica—get drunk with the person who stole your identity.)

-If your personal data is exposed, i.e. your social security number, you could be the victim of identity theft, meaning someone could commit fraud in your name.
+If your personal data is exposed, e.g. your Social Security number or passwords, you could be the victim of identity theft, meaning someone could commit fraud in your name.
 Read on for what to do if your identity is stolen.

 Take advantage of the services provided to you.
-If your information has been compromised due to a data breach, especially your personal identification information like your SSN, you’ll likely be offered free credit reports and credit monitoring, identity theft protection services, and in some cases, cash for expenses while this whole fiasco gets sorted.
+If your information has been compromised due to a data breach, especially your personal identification information like your Social Security number, you’ll likely be offered free credit reports and credit monitoring, identity theft protection services, and in some cases, cash for expenses while this whole fiasco gets sorted.

-But you’ll want to cover your bases by contacting all three major credit reporting agencies: Equifax (888-766-0008), Experian (888-397-3742), and TransUnion (800-680-7289).
-They can put a fraud alert on your credit file for free that you only have to renew once a year.
+But you’ll want to cover your bases by contacting all three major credit reporting agencies (details below).
+They can put a fraud alert on your credit file for free that you only need to renew once a year.
 You can request this online or by calling the numbers listed above.
-Creditors and lenders will have to verify your identity before granting loans, so if someone is trying to use your social security number for this purpose, you’ll get an alert.
+Creditors and lenders will have to verify your identity before granting loans, so if someone is trying to use your Social Security number for this purpose, you’ll get an alert.

-You can also request a credit freeze.
+You can also request a credit freeze for free.
 Why?
 If someone has access to your personal info, they can open new lines of credit.
 A freeze makes this more difficult because creditors and lenders can’t pull your credit score in order to approve a loan.
 Unfortunately, it also prevents you from applying for new credit cards during this time.
-Contact Equifax, Experian, and TransUnion by phone or by mail to request a credit freeze (this is also free).
-Note that there are different lines to call at each credit bureau to request a credit freeze: Equifax (800-349-9660); Experian (888-397-3742); TransUnion (1-800-680-7289).
+Contact Equifax, Experian, and TransUnion by phone or by mail to request a credit freeze.

 You should always change your passwords after a breach.
 There’s a good chance the password you’re using on a compromised account is also being used elsewhere, which means your stolen info could be used to hack into another one of your accounts.